n8garrett/nategarrett.com/src/blog/increase-higher-ed-leads-asking-less.md

 - Are you a transfer student?
 - If the student is a transfer student, they are shown a message field to ask a question

 The form automatically detects which degree page the form is being submitted from and passes the degree name along with the form data to our admissions staff.
-We left the message field for transfer students only because the high school students rarely used it, while transfer students generally have specific questions about their transfer process.
+We left the message field for transfer students because the high school students rarely used it, while transfer students generally have specific questions about their transfer process.
 The fields about which school they attend and what year they are can be gathered later when they attend an event or engage with our staff in some other way.

 ## Results

-Since we implemented this change in Fall 2020, we are seeing at least an equal number of high school and transfer student leads and one month we had twice as many high school leads and transfer leads.
+Since we implemented this change in Fall 2020, we are seeing at least an equal number of high school and transfer student leads and one month we had twice as many high school leads as transfer leads.
+If your school is struggling to generate a high number of leads, take a look at your form and see if you can find a way to shorten the form.